Time blocking organizes your calendar into allocated blocks of time to enable scheduled periods of uninterrupted deep work.

-With Float, you can replace, insert, and split tasks whenever you need to change up a team member's schedule.
-If you need to replicate the task or assign it to another team member, all you need to do is drag and drop, and it will be reassigned to their calendars.
+With Float, you can split, copy, or replace tasks whenever you need to change a team member's schedule.
+If you need to replicate the task or assign it to another team member, all you need to do is drag and drop, and it will be reassigned to the person's calendar.

 This keeps schedules on track and stops team members from "task switching" because they've overrun their allocated time.

-No matter how much you try and avoid them, distractions are a part of life.
+No matter how much you try to avoid them, distractions are a part of working life.

-When you've got a project that needs to get done, but there aren't any concrete steps to keep it moving forward, that is an open loop.
+When you've got a project that needs to get done, but there aren't any concrete steps to keep it moving forward, it creates an open loop.

 Open loops use up our mental processing power.
-It can be super draining to your team's mental capacity to try and figure out what they need to start working on next, and what should be prioritized.
-An open loop makes you actively think (and think, and think) about the next steps you need to be taking every time you complete a task.
+It can drain your team's mental capacity to determine what they need to work on next and what to prioritize.
+An open loop makes you actively think (and think, and think) about the next steps you must take every time you complete a task.